 - Emotional: Restorative, uplifting, grounding, and protective for the emotions.

 - Spiritual: Supports the Root Chakra focusing on survival and support.
 Supports the Heart Chakra with feelings of unconditional love.
-Supports the Crown Chakra focusing on grounding and protection.
+Supports the Root chakra associated with security, survival, basic needs, grounding, and support.

 - Scent Profile: Base note that is sweet, herbaceous, and woodsy.

 - Longevity: The aroma of Angelica Root can last up to 31 hours

 - Blends well with: Angelica Seed, Bergamot, Neroli, Orange, Petitgrain, Vetiver, and Ylang Ylang